 Public transportation is not readily available in this area and the average commute time to work could also be longer than the national average.

-Columbus, Texas is a smaller city with a population of 3,645 people.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (68% White).
-Given that fact, Columbus could be considered less diverse than other cities.
+Located in the state of Texas, Columbus is a small-sized city with a population of 3,776 residents.
+At 68%, the majority of the Columbus population is White; this is followed by 16% Black and 0% Asian.
 Additionally, more than a quarter of the population of Columbus are of Hispanic or Latino origin, and 17% of the population also speak Spanish.
-Not a fan of sitting in traffic during your commute to work?
-Columbus offers shorter work commutes, with an average one-way commute time taking only 14 minutes, far lower than the national average of 26 minutes.
+If you're not a fan of traffic congestion and long commute times to work, Columbus is the place to be.
+Commutes to work here are shorter, with an average one-way commute time taking only 14 minutes, significantly lower than the national average of 26 minutes.